New Year is wonderful for feeling inspired, motivated and full of energy for a productive year ahead.

 Tapping into your conscience and giving you the much-needed push if need be.

-For more ideas on how to sustain motivation, read issue 5 of The Homeworker magazine full of practical tips for your planning and productivity.
+For more ideas on how to sustain motivation, checkout volume 2 of The Homeworker magazine in print.
+It is full of practical tips for your planning and productivity.
 A subscription to The Homeworker gives you a quarterly dose of strategies, ideas and inspiration for your mind, body and business.